dzervoudakes/react-scaffolder/README.md

-When looking at the initial build, you'll come to realize that I can be very nitpicky in terms of file/folder structure, unit testing libraries, formatting and linting (including an unholy combination of `eslint:recommended`, `Airbnb`, and `Prettier` configurations), etc. I have tailored this configuration to scale with the growing pains of a large and growing development force in mind.
+When looking at the initial build, you'll come to realize that I can be very nitpicky in terms of file/folder structure, unit testing libraries, formatting and linting (including an unholy combination of `eslint:recommended`, `Airbnb`, and `Prettier` configurations), etc. I have tailored this configuration to scale with the growing pains of a large and expanding development force in mind.
 As such, this template is highly opinionated out of the box.

 *  Build instructions are provided within the `README.md` file generated with each new scaffold
 *  The base Webpack configuration is set up to handle basically any and all file import types you may think of